 Linear-regression-line basis for a Frequency Response Reliability standard.
 (Note: throughout we assume that f is being measured in units of 0.1 Hz.)

-A BA I’s Frequency Response MWi/f (always a negative number) determines the amount of units of MWi that BA I is providing in “response” (opposite in sign) to a unit of frequency deviation f.
+A BA I’s Frequency Response MWi/f (almost always a negative number) determines the amount of units of MWi that BA I is providing in “response” (almost always opposite in sign) to a unit of frequency deviation f.